Dogs Don't Drive!

 We wouldn't think of doing this with our children anymore, why do it with a pet?
 Restraint harnesses are now available to protect your pet in case of a collision if you choose to use them.
 Keeping your furry friend safely out of your way would be an added bonus.

-Oh, the same applies to human passengers.
+While we are on the subject, the same rule applies to human passengers.
 They must not occupy any position in the vehicle that would interfere with the driver's control over any of the vehicle's mechanisms.